Current algebras and categorified quantum groups: Introduction

 The 2-category $\Ucat^*(\mf{g})$ is known to act on numerous categories of interest including: \begin{itemize} \item categories of modules over the symmetric group~\cite{CR,BK1}, \item parabolic category $\mathcal{O}$ for $\mf{gl}_N$~\cite{BS,Web5,HS}, \item derived categories of coherent sheaves on Nakajima quiver varieties ~\cite{CKLquiver, Rou2}, \item coherent sheaves on certain convolution varieties obtained from the affine Grassmannian \cite{Cautis-rigid}, \item categorified Fock space representations of certain Heisenberg algebras \cite{CauLic,Cautis-rigid}, \item category $\mathcal{O}$ for a rational Cherednik algebra of $G(n,1,r)$~\cite{ShanCrystal}, \item categories of $\mf{sl}_n$-foams used in link homology theory~\cite{Mackaay-foams,LQR,QR}, and \item categories of $\mf{sl}_n$-matrix factorizations~\cite{MY}. \end{itemize} Theorem~\ref{thm:introB} indicates that all of these 2-representations give rise to current algebra representations.
 As discussed earlier, there is Chern map relating the Grothendieck and trace decategorifications, and the induced map commutes with the $\g$-action; surprisingly, Theorem~\ref{thm:introA} shows that that there are 2-representations with the same Grothendieck decategorification can have different trace decategorifications.

 Finally, another natural construction on categories is the notion of the center of an additive category $Z(\mathcal{C})$.
 This is defined as the commutative monoid of endo-natural transformations of the identity functor $\End(\Id_{\mathcal{C}})$.
 The center and trace of a category are closely related.
-Here we also prove the following: \begin{itheorem} In general simply-laced type, any 2-representation of $\Ucat^{\ast}$ into the 2-category of additive $\Bbbk$-linear categories gives rise to an action of the current algebra $\Tr(\Ucat^{\ast})$ on the centers of the categories defining the 2-representation. \end{itheorem}
+Here we also prove the following: \begin{itheorem} For $\mathfrak{g}$ of any type, any 2-representation of $\Ucat^{\ast}$ into the 2-category of additive $\Bbbk$-linear categories gives rise to an action of $\Tr(\Ucat^{\ast})$ on the centers of the categories defining the 2-representation. \end{itheorem}

-In particular, the current algebra acts on the centers of all of the categories listed above.
+In particular, in type ADE, we can identify $\Tr(\Ucat^{\ast})$ with the current algebra to give an action of it on the centers of all of the categories listed above.
 A special case of this fact was already observed by Brundan.
 He made the surprising discovery that one could define an action of the Lie algebra $\hat{\mf{g}}:=\mf{gl}_{\infty}(\mathbb{C})$ on the center $Z(\cal{O}) = \bigoplus_{\nu} Z(\cal{O}_{\nu})$ of all integral blocks $\cal{O}_{\nu}$ of category $\cal{O}$ for $\mf{gl}_n$~\cite{Brundan}.
 In this action, the Chevalley generators of $\hat{\mf{g}}$ act as certain trace maps associated to canonical adjunction maps between special translation functors that arise from tensoring with a $\mf{g}$-module and its dual.
 Theorem \ref{thm:center} gives a new construction of Brundan's action as well as extends it to an action of the current algebra associated to $\hat{\mf{g}}$.

 The paper is organized as follows: In the Sections \ref{trace}--\ref{categorified-quantum}, we present some general facts about the trace and define different versions of the categorified quantum groups and current algebra.
 In Section \ref{current-algebra}, we define the map of the current algebra to the trace.
 Finally, we prove Theorem A, using results from Theorems \ref{local-isomorphism} and \ref{global-isomorphism} and Corollary \ref{center-weyl}.
 Theorem B is equivalent to Theorem \ref{thm:graded}.
 Theorem C is proven in the last section where rescaling 2-functors needed to make $\Ucat^*(\mf{g})$ cyclic are also studied.